replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/03-adding-logs/assignment.md

 ![passing-checks](../assets/passing-checks.png)

-And if you want, you can even click on the files tab, which shows all the information that was collected.
+And if you want, you can even click on the `File inspector` tab, which shows all the information that was collected.
 Problem here, is that in this case the application logs are not even collected. 🤔

 🪵  Add Application Logs
 ========================